 In addition, for companies acquired, limited experience will exist for several quarters following the acquisition relating to how the acquired company's sales pipelines will convert into sales or revenues and the conversion rate post-acquisition may be quite different than the historical conversion rate.
 Because a substantial portion of the Company's sales are completed in the latter part of a quarter, and its cost structure is largely fixed in the short term, revenue shortfalls may have a negative impact on the Company's profitability.
-A delay in a small number of large new software license transactions could cause the Company's quarterly software license revenues to fall significantly short of its predictions.
+A delay in a small number of large, new software license transactions could cause the Company's quarterly software license revenues to fall significantly short of its predictions.

 Disruption of Operations or Infrastructure Failures.
-A significant portion of the Company's software development personnel, source code and computer equipment is located at operating facilities in the United States, Canada, India and throughout Europe.
+A significant portion of the Company's software development personnel, source code and computer equipment is located at operating facilities in the United States, Canada, India, Japan and throughout Europe.
 The occurrence of a natural disaster or other unforeseen catastrophe at any of these facilities could cause interruptions in the Company's operations, services and product development activities.
 Additionally, if the Company experiences problems that impair its business infrastructure, such as a computer virus, telephone system failure or an intentional disruption of its information technology systems by a third party, these interruptions could have a material, adverse effect on the Company's business, financial position, results of operations, cash flows and the ability to meet financial reporting timelines.

 Further, because the Company's sales are not generally linear during any quarterly period, the potential adverse effects resulting from any of the events described above or any other disruption of the Company's business could be accentuated if it occurs close to the end of a fiscal quarter.

 Sales Forecasts.
-The Company makes many operational and strategic decisions based upon short- and longterm sales forecasts.
+The Company makes many operational and strategic decisions based upon short- and long-term sales forecasts.
 The Company's sales personnel continually monitor the status of all proposals, including the estimated closing date and the value of the sale, in order to forecast quarterly sales.
 These forecasts are subject to significant estimation and are impacted by many external factors, including global economic conditions and the performance of the Company's customers.
 A variation in actual sales activity from that forecasted could cause the Company to plan or to budget incorrectly and, therefore, could adversely affect the Company's business, financial position, results of operations and cash flows.
 The Company's management team forecasts macroeconomic trends and developments, and integrates them through long-range planning into budgets, research and development strategies and a wide variety of general management duties.
-The current global economic conditions, and the effect those conditions and the related disruptions in global credit markets have on the Company's customers, may have a significant impact on the accuracy of the Company's sales forecasts.
-These conditions may increase the likelihood or the magnitude of variations between actual sales activity and the Company's sales forecasts and, as a result, the Company's performance may be hindered because of a failure to properly match corporate strategy with economic conditions.
-This, in turn, may adversely affect the Company's business, financial position, results of operations and cash flows.
+Global economic conditions, and the effect those conditions and other disruptions in global markets have on the Company's customers, may have a significant impact on the accuracy of the Company's sales forecasts.
+These conditions may increase the likelihood or the magnitude of variations between actual sales activity and the Company's sales forecasts and, as a result, the Company's business, financial position, results of operations defect the Company's business, financial positions.
+This, in turn, may adversely affect the Company's business, financial positions and cash flows.